-As with any serious incident, the principal must contact the student's parents as soon as possible following any incident of restraint or seclusion.
-The principal will document that the parents have been notified.
-Depending on the circumstances, the principal may also need to contact other parents.
+As with any serious incident, the principal must contact the student's families as soon as possible following any incident of restraint or seclusion.
+The principal will document that the families have been notified.
+Depending on the circumstances, the principal may also need to contact other families.